gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Shau Sheu will know.
 She will be able to tell me what to do.
 I struggle to my feet (I don't remember sitting down) and look at the ruin around me.
-Broken pots, soil everywhere...  *The housekeeper would have her hands full,* I think.
+Broken pots, soil everywhere…  *The housekeeper would have her hands full,* I think.
 Then I giggle.
 I don't have a housekeeper any more.

 The drum at the front gate thuds for my attention.
 I straighten my morning robe